 An orientation session is held for all students at the beginning of each new academic year on the Friday before the commencement of semester followed with a light supper.
-YTU also holds a separate orientation session for International students before each Semester commences.
+YTU also holds a separate orientation session for Overseas students before each Semester commences.
 The date is posted in the YTU Handbook and on our website under Academic Calendar.

 You are welcome to join us for the Inaugural Eucharist Welcome mass and the End of Year Eucharist to celebrate the academic year and any students graduating.

 Appointments can be made by calling YTU reception on 03 9890 3771 #9

 Course planning takes place between the Academic Dean or Research & Education Coordinator and student each semester.
 This is a way of monitoring the student’s progress and making provision for tutoring needs, or other forms of appropriate support during the student’s time of the study.

 For the most up to date information on FEE-HELP please refer to the University of Divinity’s website.